lizmat/raku-all-modules/jonathanstowe/Lumberjack-Application/README.md

 useful in some way, that said I'll be interested in enhancements, fixes and suggestions at https://github.com/jonathanstowe/Lumberjack-Application/issues

-## License and Copyright
+## Licence and Copyright

-This free software, please see the LICENSE file in the distribution directory.
+This free software, please see the [LICENCE](LICENCE) file in the distribution directory.

 © Jonathan Stowe, 2016